grpc/proposal/A93-xds-ext-proc.md

   Populated when sending a client message or server message, respectively.
   Inside of them:
   - [body](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L235):
     Contains the serialized message.
-Will be unset if the client sends a half-close when there is no message to send (i.e., if the client never sent any message on the stream, or if the half-close is sent after the filter has already sent the last message to the ext_proc
+Will be empty if the client sends a half-close when there is no message to send (i.e., if the client never sent any message on the stream, or if the half-close is sent after the filter has already sent the last message to the ext_proc